microsoft/vscode-docs/docs/editor/workspace-trust.md

 ![Workspace Trust editor Trusted Folders and Workspaces list](images/workspace-trust/trusted-folders-workspaces-list.png)

-You can manually add, edit, and remove folders from this list and the active folder enabling trust is highlights in bold.
+You can manually add, edit, and remove folders from this list and the active folder enabling trust is highlighted in bold.

 ### Selecting a parent folder